Year 5 2022 - 2023

 Geography - Mapping Skills

 History - Our Local Area - Doncaster and Mining

 DT - Cooking and Nurtrition

 We began reading The Boy at the Back of the Class as our English Text.
 This is the story about how one ordinary nine-year-old child and three classmates are full of empathy for Ahmet, a boy that comes to their school as a refugee from Syria (he is the boy at the back of the class).
 Through their sensitivity, curiosity, ingenuity, bravery and innocence, they make a massive impact on Ahmet’s life, friends, class, school, community and wider world.

 We have been thinking about what it means to be a good person whatever your circumstances and realising the power of kindness.

 As part of our History topic we are learning about Windrush and the generation of people it brought to England, helping us to rebuild our country after the war.
-We have looked at the prejudice that people suffered and the reason so many people choose to leave thier own country and migrate to England.
+We have looked at the prejudice that people suffered and the reason so many people chose to leave thier own country and migrate to England.
 We have also taken the time to teach the children about the culture of the Caribbean, where it is and physical geography of the islands.

 In Science, we have been learning all about Space!
-So far, we have learnt about the plantets in our solar system and their distance from the sun as well as the theories of our solar system over the years.
-We will be moving on to what causes night and day, about the phases of the Moon, how shadows are cast and about what causes the seasons!
-We also had a class debate about whether the moon landing was real or fake based on various pieces of information.
+So far, we have learned about the plantets in our solar system and their distance from the sun as well as the theories of our solar system over the years.
+We will be moving on to what causes night and day, phases of the Moon and how shadows are cast!

 Children have internet safety lessons using Gooseberry Planet once per fortnight.
 The children can play and access the games at home and parents can log in and check their child's progress on the website: